lendefi-dao/dao-docs/Ecosystem/Ecosystem.md

 - events-emits: {Burn} event

-- throws: CustomError("INVALID_AMOUNT") if the amount is 0
+- throws: InvalidAmount if the amount is 0

-- throws: CustomError("BURN_SUPPLY_LIMIT") if the total burned amount exceeds the reward supply
+- throws: MaxBurnLimit if the amount exceeds the maximum burn limit

-- throws: CustomError("MAX_BURN_LIMIT") if the amount exceeds the maximum burn limit
+- throws: BurnSupplyLimit if the amount exceeds available supply

 ```solidity